PedroMTQ/helical_pdqueiros/README.md

 ```

-Below I've described how you can run these pipelines locally, and I also went through the underlying logic of each step, so even if you don't intend to do local testing, you ought to go through the following section anyhow.
+**Below I've described how you can run these pipelines locally, and I also went through the underlying logic of each step, so even if you don't intend to do local testing, you ought to go through the following section anyhow.**

-## Local testing
+## Detailed workflow description and local testing

 You can test your DAGs locally without Airflow by running each job outside of Airflow, since in essence Airflow is merely providing scheduling and observability and all the business logic is within the `src` code.
 Keep in mind that I'm using [UV](https://docs.astral.sh/uv/getting-started/installation/) for environment management, which you can install with: